This no-soak Instant Pot Black Beans recipe is so easy and delicious that you’ll never need to buy canned beans again!

 There are so many ways to enjoy this dish!
 Serve them on their own, as a side dish, or use them in another recipe.
 Here are some ideas:

-- Rice: Serve black beans over Basmati or brown rice with chicken, diced avocado, shredded cheese, or sour cream for a simple and satisfying meal.
+- Rice: Serve black beans over Instant Pot rice basmati or cooking brown rice in Instant Pot with chicken, diced avocado, shredded cheese, sweet potatoes, or pork chop pressure cooker for a simple and satisfying meal.

 - Mix with salsa, lime juice, and chopped cilantro for a delicious bean dip.
 Serve with tortilla chips or fresh veggies.